Industrial airflow verification

 • Vague opinions without measurement/observation

-• Scope call + measurement plan
+• Scope call, drawing/photo review, and measurement plan

-• Concise PDF report
+• Concise PDF report with findings, photos, bottlenecks, and practical next steps

 Follow-up verification

-• Re-check key points
+• Re-check key points after maintenance, cleaning, filter changes, or modifications

-• Confirm improvement vs baseline
+• Confirm improvement versus baseline where prior readings exist

-• Short addendum report
+• Short addendum report for internal records or project close-out

 Service area